BorisRado/slower_simple_examples/README.md

 1. The arguments to the function must be provided with names.
 For example, you cannot invoke `self.server_model_proxy.some_method(np.array([1, 33, 2]))`; instead, you must use `self.server_model_proxy.some_method(param_name=np.array([1, 33, 2]))`.

-2. Any parameter given to the method invocation is given to the correspondig method on the server.
-The only exceptions are the `blocking` and the `timeout` arguments, which control the internal mechanisms how the frameworks routes the request to the server (*note*: the timeout parameter is still not fully integrated).
+2. Any parameter given to the method invocation is given to the corresponding method on the server.
+The only exceptions are the `blocking` and the `timeout` arguments, which control the internal mechanisms of how the framework routes the request to the server (*note*: the timeout parameter is still not fully integrated).

 3. When using the `streaming` API (i.e., setting `blocking=False` in the method invocations), you must call the `close_stream()` method before returning (i.e., in the client's `fit` or `evaluate` method, you must call `close_stream()` before `return ...`). *Note*: if you want the return data to be in the numpy format, use the `numpy_close_stream()` method instead.